 - If you have heavy clay soil or if your lawn has a lot of heavy foot traffic, it’s a good idea to aerate every year or even twice a year.

-Dethatching involves forcefully raking thatch up from your lawn.
+Dethatching involves forcefully raking thatch from your lawn.
 Dethatchers have curved metal blades that slice into your thatch and pull it up.
-You can adjust the blades to best suit your lawn’s amount of thatch buildup.
+You can adjust the blades to best suit the amount of thatch buildup in your lawn.

-Depending on your lawn size and thatch level, you can dethatch using a:
+Depending on your lawn size and thatch level, you can use either of the following:

-- Manual dethatcher (also known as a thatch rake): Manual dethatchers are rakes with short, curved steel blades that cut into thatch and pull it up.
-Using a manual dethatcher is like raking your lawn, but with more muscle involved.
+Also known as a thatch rake, a manual dethatcher is a rake with short, curved steel blades that cut into thatch and pull it up.
+With this method, you’ll be raking your lawn with more effort and muscle involved.

-- Electric (corded) dethatcher: Dethatching machines look like small lawn mowers and have rotating wire tines that pull up thatch.
+These dethatching machines look like small lawnmowers and have rotating wire tines that pull up thatch.
 You can use a dethatcher like a mower, making two or three passes across your yard (perpendicular to each other).

-- Power rake: Power rakes are large, mower-like machines with knife-like tines (flail blades) that rotate on the bottom of the machine, perpendicular to the ground.
+Power rakes are large, mower-like machines with knife-like tines (flail blades) that rotate on the bottom of the machine, perpendicular to the ground.
 You can make two or three passes across your lawn with a power rake, but be careful not to scalp your lawn.
-Check to make sure you’re not tearing out the roots as you go.
+Check to ensure you’re not tearing out the roots as you go.

-- Vertical mower (also known as a verticutter): Verticutters have flat, vertical discs that slice down through the thatch and into the soil, creating grooves in your soil.
+Also known as a verticutter, this vertical mower has flat, vertical discs that slice down through the thatch and into the soil, creating grooves in your soil.
 Make two passes across your yard with the correct blade spacing and depth for your grass type and thatch level.

-Give your grass some special care after dethatching: Fertilize, water, and overseed (if you’re not planning to aerate) to give your lawn an extra boost.
+- Overseed (if you’re not planning to aerate) to give your lawn an extra boost